Form HEDC-1003 · Truth-in-Disclosure Series

 Does my credit score affect my HELOC rate?

 Significantly.
-A borrower with 780+ credit might get prime minus 0.5% (around 7.0%), while a borrower with 640 credit might pay prime plus 3.5% (around 11.0%).
-The difference of 4 percentage points on a $75,000 HELOC means roughly $250/month more in interest.
+A borrower with 780+ credit might pay close to prime (around 6.9-7.0%), while a borrower with 640 credit might pay prime plus 3.5% (around 10.25%).
+A gap of roughly 3.5 percentage points on a $75,000 HELOC means about $220/month more in interest.

 How do home equity loan rates compare to mortgage rates?